 Table 1 details in bold the number of complaints we received for your Board for 2008-09 and 2009-10, alongside the total of complaints about the NHS for these years.
-The complaints are categorised by subject area, some of which are fairly broad, and some of which will not be applicable to your Board.
+The complaints are categorised by subject area, some of which are fairly broad.
 The subjects shown are confined to the main issue that the complainant raised with us, and many of the complaints will also have had other issues involved.
 In the majority of Boards the main area of complaint was, unsurprisingly, about clinical treatment/diagnosis.
 Rates of complaint about this subject ranged from 40 to 60 per cent across the larger regional Boards.

-We recorded three complaints about your Board in 2009-10, compared to five in the previous year.
-Taken as a percentage of the total number of complaints we received about the NHS in each year this also shows a slight drop (from 0.7% of the total complaints received to 0.3%).
+We recorded three complaints about your Board in 2009-10, compared to four in the previous year.
+When taken as a percentage of the total number of complaints we received about the NHS in each year this shows a very slight drop (from 0.6% of the total complaints received to 0.3%).